north-road/slyr/docs/user_guide/tools.md

 >
 > ✔️ **Access to files:**  ensure you have access to bespoke files such .svg, fonts, and images.
 Note that there is some [limitations](https://slyr.north-road.com/user_guide/limitations) with QGIS Svg files.
 >
 > ✔️ **Geopackages:** ArcGIS Pro and Geopackages has not yet reached full support.
+Therefore an error will be produced if you are exporting from a geopackage.
+>
-Therefore an error will be produced if you are exporting from a geopackage. e.g. *Warning: Railway: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path*.
-See [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting) for the workaround.
+>      Warning: Railway: Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path.
+>   - See [Troubleshooting](https://slyr.north-road.com/user_guide/troubleshooting) for the workaround.
 >
 > ✔️ **Symbology:**  If you are using rule-based renderers, these are not yet available in ArcGIS Pro.
 See the [Limitations](https://slyr.north-road.com/user_guide/limitations).
 >